Installation

 $ cp settings_local.dist.py settings_local.py

-This file must be edited to setup confidential tokens and defaults passwords, and any specific configuration of OPUS (Storage, SLURM...).
-See the page for Settings.
+This file contains confidential tokens and defaults passwords, and any specific configuration of OPUS (Storage, SLURM...).
+The template is self descriptive for basic features.
+For more advanced features, see the dedicated page for Settings.

 The WSGI module should then be installed within this virtual environment, and a wsgi.conf file generated to setup the Apache web server: